NLSAT Time Management: Objective vs Subjective Tips

 Dedicate more time to planning and structuring rather than writing paragraphs.

-Avoid repetition each sentence should add analytical value.
+To avoid repetition, each sentence should add analytical value.

 Ensure handwriting clarity if appearing offline.